Moses-Mbugs/sky_cast/README.md

 run "flutter buld apk" keep in mind this is for android devices

 ### Note
-The APIkey has been hashed
+- The APIkey has been hashed
+- This is a new repository I created for the public